ansible/community-docs/integration_tests_quick_start_guide.rst

 To run integration tests, we use the ``ansible-test`` utility shipped with the ``ansible-core`` and ``ansible`` packages.
 This is described in the :ref:`Run integration tests<Run-integration-tests>` section.

-After you finish your integration tests, refert to the `Create a PR quick-start guide <https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst>`_ to learn how to submit a pull request.
+After you finish your integration tests, refer to the `Create a PR quick-start guide <https://github.com/ansible/community-docs/blob/main/create_pr_quick_start_guide.rst>`_ to learn how to submit a pull request.

 .. _Prepare-local-environment: